m91michel/knowledge/not-sorted.md

 - [CrossPost App](https://crossxpost.app/) - No more tiresome copy pasting.
 We help bloggers and Solopreneurs to share their content to social platforms from one place.
 - [Howitzer: Reddit Marketing Made Easy](https://howitzer.co/) -
+- [TransitiveBullsh.it](https://transitivebullsh.it/) - Personal site of Travis Fischer aka Transitive Bullshit